achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 will allow button names to be easily adjusted in the future.
 ## Design Details & Considerations
 * __Grid:__
     Grid is the class responsible for 2D data handling.
-It is used two initiate and access the ‘grid-like’ data calculated and updated by the controller.
+It is used two initiate and access the ‘grid-like’ data calculated and updated by the Controller.
 Each of its data bits are of Cell Class type.
 Its instrance variables defines the parameters specific to the grid structure required by the current simulation (for example: grid size).
 Grid has also update method that updates the 2D data to the next state, according to the rules Controller method initialized it with.
 After this update method is run, it is on Visualizer to make use of it for its purposes.

 	Grid has 5 subclasses, each dedicated to a specific type of simulation.